Do I need a lawyer to represent me at an Inquest into the death of a loved one?

 Article 2 of the European Convention on Human Rights permits a person to have the “right to life” – a liberty which can often be found to have been breached upon death.

-Contentious cases such as this can be heard by both a Coroner and a jury, with the public organisations involved usually represented by a team of capable lawyers.
+Contentious cases such as this can be heard by both a coroner and a jury, with the public organisations involved usually represented by a team of capable inquest lawyers.

 Many families head into such hearings unaware that they are entitled to legal representation, or do so having been wrongly advised it would not be necessary.